The Sport Management Advisory Council

 In September 1994, he moved to the programming department as senior vice president, programming, and in 2005 he became senior vice president, programming acquisitions & strategy.

 A native of Buffalo, Wildhack received a bachelor of arts degree in telecommunications in 1980 from Syracuse University.

-Williams is a proud father of three sons and enjoys writing and yoga.
+Roland is the proud father of three sons and resides in Southern California.

 Michael Wohl has an in-depth familiarity with real estate and law.
 He is a second-generation real estate developer, carrying on his family’s tradition of quality development first started in New York and carried to South Florida with his relocation to the area in 1975.
 Wohl had been active in real estate development and management while continuing to practice law until 1990, when he formed his own full-service real estate firm, which has owned and managed over 1 million square feet of commercial property and 700 apartment units in Florida.

 He co-founded Pinnacle Housing Group in 1997.
-Twenty years later, Pinnacle is recognized as the leading producer of affordable housing in the southeast United States having delivered over 10,000 units in over 70 complexes.
+Pinnacle is recognized as the leading producer of affordable housing in the southeast United States having delivered over 10,000 units in over 70 complexes.
 Wohl is also a co-founder of Ascend Properties.

 Wohl has extensive experience in negotiating, documenting and closing acquisitions and sales of residential, industrial and commercial office space.
 He is well-versed in project financing and leasing.
 Wohl is a recognized industry leader in devising approaches to developing affordable housing in an urban environment.